15 ggplot2

 ggplot(data = penguins) +

-- A blank slate: It creates a coordinate system to which several layers can be added
+- Creates an empty coordinate system to which multiple layers can be added.

 geom_point